ZishanSayyed/Big-Game-Data-visBig-Game-Data-Viz-Project/README.md

 Big Game Data Viz Project

-Internship Project for iNeuron software used in data viz=google data studio dashboard link:https://datastudio.google.com/reporting/97b46741-50cc-4b32-9031-97615fbb1c4a
+Internship Project for iNeuron software used in data viz | google data studio

+Goals:
+To Look at the birthplaces of each player and from where they belong

+To analyze the basic overview and give our findings after analyzing the data

+Represent the data visually and make a dashboard

+dashboard link:https://datastudio.google.com/reporting/97b46741-50cc-4b32-9031-97615fbb1c4a

 See All Details about datasets